Student Loan Forgiveness for Nurses

 4 secrets to ensuring you meet the qualification requirements for Public Service Loan Forgiveness (PSLF) as a nurse or medical technician.

-Pubic Service Loan Forgiveness (PSLF) is a government program that offers a path to federal student loan forgiveness for public servants.
+Pubic Service Loan Forgiveness (PSLF) is a government program that offers a path to federal student loan forgiveness for nurses or “public servants”.
 This can include nurses and other medical technicians that work in the public sector.
-If you work for a city, municipal or county hospital, there’s a strong chance you can qualify for student loan forgiveness… if you qualify correctly.
+If you work for a city, municipal or county hospital, there’s a strong chance you can qualify for student loan forgiveness for nurses… if you qualify correctly.

 The instructions below offer guidance on how to meet four critical criteria for PSLF qualification as a nurse.
 You can learn more about loan forgiveness, in general, through Debt.com’s main information page for PSLF.